javascript-tutorial/en.javascript.info/3-frames-and-windows/01-popup-windows/article.md

 There are methods to move/resize a window:

 `win.moveBy(x,y)`
 : Move the window relative to current position `x` pixels to the right and `y` pixels down.
-Negative values are allowed (to move left/up).
+Negative values are allowed (can be used to move left/up).

 `win.moveTo(x,y)`
-: Move the window to coordinates `(x,y)` on the screen.
+: Move the window to coordinates `(x,y)` on the screen(cannot be negative).

 `win.resizeBy(width,height)`
 : Resize the window by given `width/height` relative to the current size.
-Negative values are allowed.
+Negative values are allowed(can be used to decrease).

 `win.resizeTo(width,height)`
 : Resize the window to the given size.